 EPDM & Neoprene Rubber

-BRP offers flame and smoke resistant neoprene rubber and self-extinguishing EPDM & neoprene rubber.
+BRP offers flame and smoke resistant neoprene and EPDM along with self-extinguishing Neoprene & EPDM rubber.
 With increasing awareness surrounding public safety, conformance with fire safety specifications is essential for businesses in North America.
 Flame propagation testing falling under the ASTM C 1166 Standard Test Method for Flame Propagation of Dense and Cellular Elastomeric Gaskets and Accessories is often required.

 Testing is conducted on all elastomeric materials employed in parts having surface areas of 16 inches² (100 cm²) or more.
 Materials such as wiring slings in computer networking applications, weather seals, window gaskets, or diaphragms – all products conforming to ASTM C -1166 are tailored to meet a wide range of needs.